amosjerbi/rocknix-splash/README.md

 # Custom Boot Splash for ROCKNIX

-Replaces the boot splash on this device (Anbernic RG, RK3566, ROCKNIX) with your own image, shown from early boot until EmulationStation loads.
+Replaces the boot splash on your device with your own image, shown from early boot be it PNG or a GIF 🎉

 ## Quick start

+0. Install portmaster.
 1. Copy your image to `roms/ports/splash/` as either:
    - `splash.gif` — animated GIF, plays on loop during boot (preferred if both files exist; capped at 48 frames)